Version: 1.0.4 | Published: 13 May 2026 | Updated: 11 days ago

 The flag aims to enable:

-- Clear identification of all patients for whom Reasonable Adjustments may be required.
+- Clear identification of all patients for whom reasonable adjustments may be required.

 - Identification of patients with impairments including learning disability or autism (and all other relevant key impairments).